Smartproxy/Amazon-scraper/README.md

 ## Getting started
 To begin using the eCommerce Scraping API, grab a plan that suits your needs from the [dashboard](https://dashboard.smartproxy.com/ecommerce-scraping-api/).
 From here, you have two options:
 - **Scrape directly from the dashboard**.
-Navigate to the **Scrapers** tab, click **Create new project** and select a target from the available options.
-You can then use the web interface to build and make requests and return results with ease.
+Navigate to the **Scrapers** tab, click **Create new project**, and select a target from the available options.
+You can then easily use the web interface to build, make requests, and return results.
 - **Get authentication credentials**.
 If you want to integrate the API into your code, go to the **API Authentication** tab.
 Here you'll find the automatically generated username, password, or the basic authentication token.
 You can use them as authentication methods inside your script.
 Not sure where to start?
 See the [examples below](#amazon-scraping-by-target).

 ## Targets